Storm Water Maintenance Prioritization and Survey

 The purpose of this work is to maintain existing storm water facilities by restoring their original design capacity to provide public safety and protection of property.
-The City must routinely maintain the drainage channels through periodic removal of trash, debris, vegetation and accumulated sediment.
+The City must routinely maintain the storm drain systems through periodic removal of trash, debris, vegetation and accumulated sediment.

-Prior to any maintenance activity, detailed hydrological, biological and cultural studies are conducted to identify:
+Prior to any maintenance activity, a detailed analysis is conducted to identify:

 - Where maintenance is needed;

 - The best method to conduct needed maintenance; and

 - The specific maintenance protocols that will be used to protect water quality and natural resources.